Ikaroon/Swizzle/README.md

 XXXX               | 00 00 00 00
 YWY                | 00 01 11 01

-This data can then converted into indices on a vector like so:
+This data can then be converted into indices on a vector like so:
 ```C#
 public static (int x, int y, int z, int w) GetVector4Indices(byte mask)
 {